Gary Roberts (footballer, born 1960): St Albans City

-Roberts again returned to one of his former clubs, St Albans City, to take over as assistant alongside manager Steve Cook in 2001.
-A mid-table finish followed in the 2001–02 season, bu the pair were sacked in December 2002, with the club top of the Isthmian League Premier Division table.
+Roberts again returned to one of his former clubs, St Albans City, to take over as joint-manager alongside manager Steve Cook in 2001.
+A mid-table finish followed in the 2001–02 season, but the pair were sacked in December 2002, with the club top of the Isthmian League Premier Division table.

 Cambridge City

 Roberts took over as manager of Cambridge City in January 2003.
-In what remained of the 2002–03 season, he steered the club away from relegation from the Southern League Premier Division.
-An eighth-place finish followed in 2003–04, before a restructuring of the non-league pyramid in 2004 saw the Lilywhites playing in the newly formed Conference South for the 2004–05 season.
-Roberts led the club to a second-place finish, but the season ended in a defeat to Eastbourne Borough in the playoff semi-finals, and a club record breaking run in the FA Cup losing narrowly in the 2nd Round Proper to MK Dons 1–0.
+In the remainder of the 2002–03 season, he steered the club away from relegation from the Southern League Premier Division.
+An eighth-place finish followed in 2003–04, before a restructuring of the non-League pyramid in 2004 saw the Lilywhites playing in the newly formed Conference South for the 2004–05 season.
+Roberts led the club to a second-place finish, but the season ended in a defeat to Eastbourne Borough in the playoff semi-finals.
+The season also included a club record-breaking run to the second round of the FA Cup.

-Roberts kept City in the Conference South for three further seasons before getting demoted back to the Southern League Premier Division in 2008, due to irregularities with the club's Milton Road ground.
+Roberts kept City in the Conference South for three further seasons before the club was demoted back to the Southern League Premier Division in 2008, due to irregularities with the club's Milton Road ground.
 Over the following six seasons, Roberts guided City to five top-six finishes and a memorable run to the first round proper of the FA Cup in the 2012–13 season, taking League One club Milton Keynes Dons to a replay before being knocked out.
-He stepped down as manager at the end of the 2015–16 season.
+He stepped down as manager during the 2016–17 pre-season.